hwj8178-hash/UNFAT/readme.md

 ## ✨ Overview

-MARK XLVI represents a massive milestone in the Jarvis series, evolving into a fully connected, highly persistent, and remote-accessible system.
+WONJUNS V.1 represents a massive milestone in the Jarvis series, evolving into a fully connected, highly persistent, and remote-accessible system.
 It completely bridges the gap between your mobile device, desktop OS, and human intent.
 Through real-time Gemini reasoning, Mark 46 allows you to control your PC from your phone, share large files securely, and maintain deep contextual conversations across sessions.

 It's not just an assistant — it's an extension of your digital life.